arod1987/library_app/README.md

-# Ruby on Rails tutorial: sample application
+#Demo App for first week

-This is the sample application by Arunkumar Senthilnathan
+This is the library application by Arunkumar Senthilnathan